Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/account-scoped-queries.md

 ## Prerequistes

-- You will need to have a VSTS organization and team project.
-If you don't have one, see [Sign up for a free VSTS organization](../../user-guide/sign-up-invite-teammates.md).
+- You need to have an Azure DevOps project.
+If you don't have one, [Sign up for free](../../boards/get-started/sign-up-invite-teammates.md).
 - You will have to have defined several work items.
 See [Plan and track work](../../user-guide/plan-track-work.md).
 - Install the [Analytics Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).
-To learn more about extensions, see [Install VSTS extensions](../../marketplace/install-vsts-extension.md).
+To learn more about extensions, see [Install extensions](../../marketplace/install-vsts-extension.md).

 ## Project-scoped queries